 Glass or Bottle

-You should already know whether you want a glass or a bottle of wine when the sommelier takes your order.
-There are approximately five glasses of wine to a bottle.
+You should know whether you want a glass or a bottle when you order wine.
+There are approximately five glasses in a bottle.
 If you’re with a large group of people who have different wine preferences, it’s more affordable to order by the glass.
-However, it’s generally cheaper to order by the bottle for a small group who want to drink a similar type of wine.
+However, it’s generally cheaper to order by the bottle if your peers have a similar taste.

 Be Kind to Your Sommelier

 This rule should go without saying – just be nice!
 Your sommelier’s job is to help you.
 If you’re kind, personable, and ask relevant questions, your sommelier will be much more inclined to help you find the perfect wine for your meal.